RubenCordeiro/node-hapi-seed/README.md

 - The server configuration is defined in the **config** folder.
 The **node-config** package was used for configuration purposes, read more [here](https://www.npmjs.com/package/config).

 Server plugins should be configured in the main *server.js* file.

+There are many HapiJS plugins, check the full list [here](http://hapijs.com/plugins).